 At times I still try to take over and claim responsibility for the things that don’t belong to me anymore.
 As our kids become more independent we need to allow them to carry and handle more of their own “stuff”.

-With two of kids now in their twenties, I remind myself, “It’s their life not mine.”
+With two kids now in their twenties, I remind myself, “It’s their life, not mine.”

 Whatever you do, make sure to laugh your butt off.